courselabs/project-cicd/README.md

 Take your Jenkinsfile one stage at a time - get the images building, then start the containers running and then add your tests.
 You're certain to have issues with paths or syntax problems, so it's best to start simple and iterate.

-When you deploy the containers during the pipeline, remember they're sharing the same Docker engine where you run other containers.
+When you deploy the containers during the pipeline, remember they're sharing the same Docker engine you use to run other containers.
 You may get port collisions, so it's good if your test deployment uses different (maybe random?) ports.

 The web and API containers will all respond to the `wget` call - but one of the containers takes a while to start up.
 Jenkins has [try/catch](https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#handling-failure) blocks to deal with errors and the [sleep](https://www.jenkins.io/doc/pipeline/steps/workflow-basic-steps/#sleep-sleep) step is useful to give things time to be ready.